 Q: What equipment will I need?

 A: All students need a bag to carry books and their equipment.
 Y7 students are given an A4 size planner to record their homework and a Knowledge Organiser to help them learn key information for all of their subjects.
-These must be brought to school every day, along with a reading book, pencil case and a scientific calculator.
+These must be brought to school every day, along with a reading book (Y7 and 8 students), pencil case and a scientific calculator.
 Student Services is open before school and at break and lunch and sells essential stationery.
 All students are able to purchase a locker for keeping larger items, such as lunch or a PE kit.
 A £5 deposit for the locker is needed and students keep their locker for 5 years.

 Q: Which scientific calculator should I buy

 A: We recommend the Casio FX-83GT X Scientific calculator

 Q: Will my child have to do tests or exams?